mzrimsek/server-config/README.md

 * Environment variables: A ```.env``` file is required with the necessary environment variables filled in for the ```start_portainer.sh``` script to operate correctly.

+## Networking

+Set up [Traefik](https://doc.traefik.io/traefik/) to reverse proxy traffic to Docker containers running various services.
+This stack creates the network that public traffic is routed through - any containers that need traffic routed to them must be on this network.
+Make sure to add DNS A entries to point subdomains at the correct IP address so Traefik can correctly route the traffic to each container as desired.

+* Configuration: Mount the ```traefik.yml``` file as a volume to ```/traefik.yml```.
+Organizing these configuration files into a folder is recommended but not necessary.

+* TLS: Must have a directory to host Let's Encrypt certificate information, mounted as a volume to ```/letsencrypt```.
+In the ```traefik.yml``` file, ```acme.json``` is specified as the file to be created in this directory to contain all certification information.

 ## Jenkins

 A great tool for building pipelines.
 This setup differs from the others in that it has a local Dockerfile to build the image on the host rather than pulling from a registry.
 This is to facilitate not only allowing Jenkins to run Docker commands, but also to give it the permissions it needs to allow that to happen.